Children know when a classmate shows great courage. This could mean witnessing a classmate standing up for their rights and/or the rights of others.

 Afterwards, the school promotes the awards, sharing photos taken at the ceremony.
 Everyone reflects on the civic process and meaning of The Courageous Child Awards.

-The New Orleans 4: Standing up for the right to a good education
+The New Orleans 4: right to a good education

 This award honors children of courage, for instance, the courage of (left to right) Ruby Bridges, Leona Tate, Gail Etienne, and Tessie Prevost to stand up for positive change.